-If you are currently working with children, on either a paid or voluntary basis, your current employer will be asked about disciplinary offences, including disciplinary offences relating to children or young persons (whether the disciplinary sanction is current or time expired), and whether you have been the subject of any child protection allegations or concerns and if so the outcome of any enquiry or disciplinary procedure.
+If you are currently working with children, on either a paid or voluntary basis, your current employer will be asked about disciplinary offences, including disciplinary offences relating to children or young persons (whether the disciplinary sanction is current or expired), and whether you have been the subject of any child protection allegations or concerns and the outcome of any enquiry or disciplinary procedure.
+Any information about past disciplinary action or substantiated allegations will be considered in the circumstances of the individual case.

 If you are not currently working with children but have done so in the past, that previous employer will be asked about those issues.
 Where neither your current nor previous employment has involved working with children, your current employer will still be asked about your suitability to work with children.
 Where you have no previous employment history, we may request character references which may include references from your school or university.